 Covering the coast, Burnham Market, Wells, Holt & surrounding villages

-From Morris dancing and wildflowers to classical music and a good helping of foodie fun, Amanda Loose rounds up a septet of festivals coming up this season
+From Morris dancing and wildflowers to classical music and a good helping of foodie fun, Amanda Loose rounds up just some of festivals coming up this season

 Natural Surroundings’ Wildflower Festival is back for its second year on 28 and 29 June.
 Tucked away just outside Holt, Natural Surroundings is part wildlife haven, part garden centre, and part best-kept secret.
 The festival is a highlight of the summer calendar; think native wildflowers in full bloom, peaceful walks through the wildlife gardens, and homemade cakes in the cafe.
 The main event will be The Really Wild Flower Show, a horticultural show with a twist – not a vegetable in sight, with classes featuring wildflowers and wildlife-friendly flowers.
 There will be 10 classes, for arrangements such as meadow flowers, flowers for bees and garden ‘weeds’ as well as art, textiles and a children’s class.